Spacetime Bananas with EOW Branes and Spins: Spacetime Bananas with EOW Branes

 \subsection{An alternative proposal: space-like EOW brane}

 In the spacetime banana proposal \cite{Abajian:2023jye}, the key points are the introduction of the stretched horizon and the addition of $I_{\text{GHY}}(\text{stretch})$ to the action.
 This term plays a crucial role in projecting the canonical ensemble, which is dual to the BTZ black hole, onto a specific micro-canonical state.
-In this subsection, we propose an alternative method for achieving this projection by placing an EOW brane in the bulk that encloses the horizon \footnote{Using EOW branes to construct black hole microstates was also suggested in \cite{Kourkoulou:2017zaj,Almheiri:2018ijj}.}.
-The holographic model featuring EOW branes in the bulk has been explored in \cite{Akal:2020wfl}, where it is used to describe phenomena such as bubble nucleation in the universe or the nucleation of a bubble of nothing.
-However, our construction is more closely aligned with the approach in \cite{Wei:2024zez}, where the bulk EOW brane is introduced to regularize the orbifold singularity in the gravitational dual of the cross-cap state.
+In this subsection, we propose an alternative method for achieving this projection by placing an EOW brane in the bulk that encloses the horizon.
+The motivation for considering this configuration is twofold: First, in the original spacetime banana proposal, adding $I_{\text{GHY(stretch)}}$ corresponding to imposing Dirichlet boundary conditions at the stretched horizon.
+However, this is not the only choice that yields a well-defined variational principle.
+We demonstrate that Neumann boundary conditions provide an alternative, equally consistent option.
+Second, following suggestions in \cite{Kourkoulou:2017zaj, Almheiri:2018ijj} that black hole microstates can be constructed by capping the geometry with an EOW brane, our construction here can be viewed as a realization of this proposal. \\The holographic model featuring EOW branes in the bulk has been explored in \cite{Akal:2020wfl}, where it is used to describe phenomena such as bubble nucleation in the universe or the nucleation of a bubble of nothing.
+However, our construction is more closely aligned with the approach in \cite{Wei:2024zez}, where the bulk EOW brane is introduced to regularize the orbifold singularity in the gravitational dual of the cross-cap state. \\We begin with the BTZ solution \eqref{BTZ} and demonstrate that the EOW brane action \eqref{EOWaction} is sufficient to realize the following transformation \be Z=\text{tr}(e^{-\beta H})=e^{-\beta F_{\text{Gibbs}}}\rightarrow e^{-\beta E}. \ee Notice that the space-like EOW brane \eqref{EOW:space} extends from the AdS boundary to the interior of the black hole.
+Therefore, to enclose a bulk subregion, we need at least two such EOW branes.
+For simplicity, we consider a symmetric configuration shown in Figure \eqref{eow1} which consists of two EOW branes with the following profiles \be r(\phi)= \ee These branes intersect at two points \be (r_1, \phi_1) = \(\frac{\lambda r_h}{\sinh(r_h\pi)},0\),\quad (r_2, \phi_2) = \(\frac{\lambda r_h}{\sinh(2r_h\pi)},\pi\). \ee